NikosKats/NikosKats/README.md

 [![Blog Badge](https://img.shields.io/badge/Nikos%20Katsilidis-Blog-orange)](https://nikoskats.github.io/)

 # Hi there 👋
-My name is Nikolaos and I am a Software Engineer at Okto.
+My name is Nikolaos and I am a Software Engineer at Netlink as well as a research assistant at CERTH-ITI.
 Here you will find a small sample of the projects I am working on!